Patients also have a responsibility to the Medical Center. The Medical Center has the right to expect patients to:

 - Provide accurate and complete information about their past and present health status and hospitalizations; report changes in their condition; and to question any actions or orders that they do not understand.

 - Follow the treatment plans prepared in consultation with them by their physicians and nurses.

 - Be responsible for their actions and the results if they refuse treatment or do not follow caregivers' instructions.

 - Follow Medical Center rules and regulations affecting their care and conduct.

-- Adhere to Mountain Health Network's Anti-Violence Policy.
+- Adhere to Marshall Health Network's Anti-Violence Policy.

 - Follow the no-smoking rule which states that patients and visitors will not smoke in the Medical Center and only in designated areas outside of the facility.

 - Be considerate of other patients and Medical Center personnel; respect the property of other patients and the Medical Center; and to assist with the control of their visitors.